Fritz and Chesster: Part 2

 At the Pleasantville Village Olympics, the player takes part in timed games involving movements that resemble that of a knight fork and bishop skewer.
-Fritz and Chesster then falls down a chute leading to the basement of King Black's castle, where Chesster has been kidnapped.
+Fritz and Bianca then fall down a chute leading to the basement of King Black's castle, where Chesster has been kidnapped.
 King Black tells them that they are trapped.
 They begin to use his chess training machines and accumulate "ELO" creatures as their ability improves, which they need in order for a sensor in the elevator to allow them to journey upwards.

 On the lower floor, they take part in a timed game involving checking, a game involving calculating who wins from an exchange and an explanation of the classical rules of opening development.
 They also learn about discovered check and double check and play a game about rat traps similar to Space Invaders.
 On the middle and upper floors, they learn about long algebraic notation, promotion key squares, a square rule for whether a pawn can outrun a king and deflection.
 Additionally, a puppet quizzes them about opening strategy and they play blindfold games, odds games, and a game involving memorising the pieces in a sample game.
 They also see Fool's mate and Scholar's mate.

 After completing these minigames, they use pieces of paper they found on the floor along the way to solve a chess puzzle of mate in seven.
 They challenge King Black to a duel and a television segment plays depending on whether the user wins or loses.
 They can then play against King Kaleidoscope, King Purple, a computer, King Black or Chesster at various difficulty levels.